 A Big Yellow Cruise Lake District Day Out on Windermere

 There is nothing nicer on a sunny day than taking to a lake.
-And Windermere, England’s largest natural lake, offers the chance to hop around some of the UK’s finest lakeside towns and attractions on classic Lakeland steamers.
-For this feature, a collaboration with Windermere Lake Cruises, we jumped aboard a Yellow Cruise for a Great British Day Out.
+And England’s largest natural lake offers the chance to hop around some of the UK’s finest lakeside towns and attractions on classic Windermere boat trips.
+For this feature, a collaboration with Windermere Lake Cruises, we jumped aboard a Yellow Cruise for a great Lake District day out.
 Our mission?
-To pack in as much British goodness as possible and produce a downloadable itinerary with insider tips to help you plan your own great Lake District Day Out on and around Windermere…
+To pack in as much British goodness as possible and produce a downloadable itinerary with insider tips to help you plan your own great day out…

 Union jack flutters in the breeze on the front of The Swan, one of Windermere Lake Cruises classic ‘steamers’